lawrence-laz/dotfiles/book1.md

 ## On being cautious and confident at the same time
 ## On natural preference towards externals and not internals
 ## On impulse
-## On free will of a human
-    Is life deterministic
-    THere is at least a perceived free will in us.
-Even if it's not free, there is an interesting relation between our will and what we do, because if we choose to do it, even if one might argue that we chose just because of the complext causal line of the universe, that doesn't change the fact that the decision was made and it has consequences.
-If we don't make a decision or make a different decision, the same still applies.
-So even if we don't have a truly free will, it's not productive to cling to that, as our decisions still matter.
-And be very coutious here, as subscribing to the idea of no free will can open up a back door for vice into your life, it's very easy to rationalize that the bad decisions you made are just the way the universe made me.
-This gets to very fundamental things, where we might start talking about beliefs, rather than logically testable truths.
-But one of the principals I follow is that whatever level of free will we have it is enough, as it is a very precious thing that has a great amount of power and is the only thing that we truly have, and are not just merely lent (see stoics, epictetus, etc.).
 ## On focusing on past, future and present
 ## On laziness
 ## On procrastination